Are you considering homeschooling and wondering what you need to homeschool your child?

 However, if you keep skipping school every time things aren’t going well, your kids are not going to get an education, and that isn’t what you (or them) signed up for.

-You are going to have some distractions and maybe you’ll have other responsibilities as well, but you can’t afford to put you children’s education on the back burner while you attend to other things.
+You are going to have some distractions and maybe you’ll have other responsibilities as well, but you can’t afford to put your children’s education on the back burner while you attend to other things.

-As a work from home homeschooling mom, it’s very hard for me to balance both roles, but I have to because I signed up for it.
+As a work-from-home homeschooling mom, it’s very hard for me to balance both roles, but I have to because I signed up for it.

 Homeschooling requires a lot of sacrifice from you and unless you’re disciplined and determined, you are going to have a hard time.

 One of the most common questions parents ask when they decide to homeschool is how to know what to teach or how to choose a curriculum.